zetong-zhang/zcurvehub-docs/docs/source/pythonapi.md

 |GC_disparity         |GC_prime_curve      |GC_dS_curve         |GC_order_index     |
 |**\*\*\***           |CpG_prime_curve     |CpG_dS_curve        |CpG_order_index    |

-**\*** &nbsp;&nbsp;&nbsp; The order index was treated as a feature of the sequence for machine learning in earlier studies, so it is integrated under the ZCurveEncoder.
-The other APIs are integrated under ZCurvePlotter.
+**\*** &nbsp;&nbsp;&nbsp; The order index was treated as a feature of the sequence for machine learning in earlier studies, so it is integrated under the ZcurveEncoder.
+The other APIs are integrated under ZcurvePlotter.
-**\*\*** &nbsp;&nbsp;&nbsp;Z profile curves in 3D form are generally not used for visualization, but their parameters are used for gene starting point prediction, so we only provide it in "profile" mode of BatchZCurvePlotter to batch the dataset.
+**\*\*** &nbsp;&nbsp;&nbsp;Z profile curves in 3D form are generally not used for visualization, but their parameters are used for gene starting point prediction, so we only provide it in "profile" mode of BatchZcurvePlotter to batch the dataset.
 You can use bulk interfaces (x_prime_curve, y_prime_curve, z_prime_curve) to implement it in 3D form as well.
 **\*\*\*** &nbsp;The geometry of the CpG-disparity curve is not obvious, so we do not provide a standard API.
 Readers may implement and explore its features on their own.

-## ZCurvePy
+## ZcurvePy
-This is the Python package `__init__` module of released ZCurvePy package.
+This is the Python package `__init__` module of released ZcurvePy package.
 All the C/C++ apis can be called through this module.
-If you don't want to import additional third-party modules (e.g. modules from scikit-learn) or APIs written in pure Python provided by ZCurvePy (e.g. [ZCurveBuilder](#ZCurveBuilder)), use `import _ZCurvePy` instead of `import ZCurvePy`.
+If you don't want to import additional third-party modules (e.g. modules from scikit-learn) or APIs written in pure Python provided by ZcurvePy (e.g. [ZcurveBuilder](#ZcurveBuilder)), use `import _ZcurvePy` instead of `import ZcurvePy`.

-### ZCurvePlotter
+### ZcurvePlotter
 A simple API for plotting a nucleotide sequence to Z-curve or do segmentation based on order index.
 Multi-thread is not supported by this API.
-If you want to plot Z-curve for a large dataset using multi-thread, use [BatchZCurvePlotter](#batchzcurveplotter) instead.
+If you want to plot Z-curve for a large dataset using multi-thread, use [BatchZcurvePlotter](#batchzcurveplotter) instead.
 This API only returns coordinate information and provides no graphical operations.
 If you want visual curves, use commandline tools or program it by yourself using visualization library like [Matplotlib](https://matplotlib.org/) and [Plotly](https://plotly.com/python/).

-#### `ZCurvePlotter.__init__`
+#### `ZcurvePlotter.__init__`
-`__init__` method  of _ZCurvePy.ZCurvePlotter
+`__init__` method  of _ZcurvePy.ZcurvePlotter
 **Args:**
 - seq_or_record:
 Object that stores information of nucleic sequence. str, Bio.Seq.Seq, Bio.SeqRecord.SeqRecord and many other types are supported.

 **Returns:**
 - plotter (object):
-  _ZCurvePy.ZCurvePlotter
+  _ZcurvePy.ZcurvePlotter

-#### `ZCurvePlotter.z_curve`
+#### `ZcurvePlotter.z_curve`
 Convert a DNA sequence or RNA sequence to Z-curve.

 **Background**